 If you’re not then over time you’ll lose the ability to do so.

 How to make long term improvements in range of motion

 The last two reasons for limits in range of motion also provide logical approaches to improving it long term.

 If we start with the premise that every restriction in range is both deliberate and finely calculated, any approach to improve it should be the same.

-Long term changes do not come from using force to breach those limits as with stretching and foam rolling.
+Long term changes do not come from using force to breach those limits.
 They come from encouraging muscles to contract into positions they’re not currently able to.

-Let’s take the knee extension example mentioned previously to illustrate the point.
+Let’s take the knee extension example mentioned previously to illustrate this point.

-If you’ve been stretching your hamstrings for what seems like an eternity with zero long term gains, this will be of particular interest.
+If you’ve been stretching your hamstrings for what seems like an eternity with few long term gains, this will be of particular interest.

-One way to improve knee extension is to encourage the quadriceps to contract further than they’re currently able.
+One way to improve knee extension is to encourage your quadriceps to contract into a shorter position than they’re currently able to.

 This will not occur with global exercises that target these muscles such as squats and lunges.
-There’s absolutely no challenge to end range knee extension with these exercises.
+There’s very little challenge to the end range of knee extension with these exercises.